 Abolitionist, Quaker, Sailor, Dwarf and Revolutionary – Becoming Benjamin Lay

 Benjamin Lay (1682-1759) was a Quaker abolitionist (and dwarf) and one of the first people to demand the immediate emancipation of enslaved people worldwide.
 Scorned in his own day and since for his radicalism, he was until recently almost completely unknown among historians and the general public.
-Becoming Benjamin Lay, directed by Tony Buba, asks, what can Lay’s life tell us about living with courage and conviction in dark times?
-We are delighted to have historian and writer Marcus Rediker […]
+Becoming Benjamin Lay, directed by Tony Buba and produced by Professor Marcus Rediker, asks, what can Lay’s life tell us about living with courage and conviction in dark times?
+Book a place here.
+This […]

 History Walk: Severing the sinews of slavery in Bristol